-- (2) The Parent(s) of a child shall be provided with written notice of the District's use of scientific, research-based intervention or a multitiered system of support for the child and may be part of the collaborative team approach at the discretion of the District. - (3) The Parent(s) shall be provided all data collected and reviewed by the District with regard to the child in the scientific, research-based intervention or multi-tiered system of support process. - May permit the use of other alternative research-based procedures to determine whether a child has a specific learning disability, as defined in federal law; and - c.
-May permit the use of a severe discrepancy between intellectual ability and achievement for determining whether a child has a specific learning disability. - 2.
-Additional group members required to determine specific learning disability eligibility
+- 1. The criteria for identifying children with specific learning disabilities: - Must use of a process that determines how the child responds to scientific, research-based interventions or multi-tiered systems of support as part of the evaluation procedure; 68 - (1) The response to scientific, research-based intervention or a multi-tiered system of support process should use a collaborative team approach and include the engagement of and regular communication with the child's Parent(s). - (2) The Parent(s) of a child shall be provided with written notice of the District's use of scientific, research-based intervention or a multi-tiered system of support for the child and may be part of the collaborative team approach at the discretion of the District. - (3) The Parent(s) shall be provided all data collected and reviewed by the District with regard to the child in the scientific, research-based intervention or multitiered system of support process. - May permit the use of other alternative research-based procedures to determine whether a child has a specific learning disability, as defined in federal law69; and - c.
+May permit the use of a severe discrepancy between intellectual ability and achievement for determining whether a child has a specific learning disability.
+70 - 2.
+Additional group members required to determine specific learning disability eligibility 71